 I waited a few moments.
 “Can you tell me why she left?”

 His lips tightened.
 “After the door got burnt she seemed upset.
 Two days later she’s gone.
 All she said was she was goin’ to a friend’s house in Ohio.
-Someplace called Runcible, I think it was.”
+Some place called Runcible.”

 “The damage looks peculiar.
 What happened?”